redox-os/rfcs/text/0000-io_uring.md

 also manage the buffers automatically here, as it has full access to them when processing syscall, which results in less overhead when not use preregistered buffers or other shared memory.

+When using an `io_uring` this way, a process pushes submission entries, and then calls `SYS_IORING_ENTER`, which is a regular syscall.
+The kernel then reads and processes the submission entries, and pushes completion entries in case some requests were already finished or not asynchronous (while `io_uring` is perfectly suited to async by design, it can also be used to batch regular syscalls within one syscall).

+TODO: Are schemes that handle the file descriptors referenced when talking to the kernel, going to be directly scheduled in or after `SYS_IORING_ENTER`, or is the kernel going to wait for it to be scheduled regularly first?

 ### Kernel-to-userspace
 The kernel-to-userspace mode is the producer counterpart of the